 The School of Dentistry and Health Sciences was formed in 2008.
-The School brings together CSU's rich history of health professional education in Dentistry, Oral Health Therapy, Medical Radiation Science and Nutrition and Dietetics.
+The School brings together CSU's rich history of health professional education in Dentistry, Oral Health Therapy and Medical Radiation Science.

 The Bachelor of Dental Science program commenced in 2009.
 This course is offered full-time at CSU's Orange campus, successful completion of the the five year program leads to registration as a dental practitioner in Australia.